michallepicki/blog/_posts/2021-06-06-notes-on-using-sesterl.md

 <figcaption>package.yaml</figcaption>
 </figure>

-To generate a `rebar3` config from the above file, run:
+To generate a `rebar3` config from the above file, we can run:
 ```
 $ sesterl config .
-  output written on '/home/michal/trying_sesterl/./rebar.config'.
+  output written on '/home/michal/hello_sesterl/./rebar.config'.
 ```
 {: .terminal}

-Our project also needs an `*.app.src` file in the src directory (run `mkdir src` first):
+A rebar3 project also needs an `*.app.src` file in the src directory:

 <figure markdown="1">
 ```
-{application, trying_sesterl,
+{application, hello_sesterl,
  [{description, "An OTP library"},
   {vsn, "0.1.0"},
   {applications,